 W. (n.d.).
 Department of Rehabilitation Search Results.
 Retrieved from http://www.rehab.cahwnet.gov/serp.html?q=seven%2Bsteps%2Baccessibility&cx=001779225245372747843%3Aay7jzj19ebi&cof=FORID%3A10&ie=UTF-8

 Step 1: Create an Accessible Word Document

 Without Adobe Acrobat, the easiest way to create an accessible PDF file is to first begin with an accessible Microsoft Word document.
-A document entitled ‘Seven Steps to Creating an Accessible Word document’ is available below.
-For any questions about how to create an accessible Word document take a few minutes to download and review this document.
+A resource entitled ‘Make your Word documents accessible’ is available below.
+For any questions about how to create an accessible Word document, take a few minutes to review this document.

-Follow the directions provided in ‘Seven Steps to Creating an Accessible Word’ document to easily create an accessible Word document.
+Follow the directions provided in ‘Make your Word documents accessible’ resource to easily create an accessible Word document.
 Then simply follow these next few steps to successfully convert the accessible Word document into an accessible PDF file.

 Step 2: Save as a 'PDF'